 Its name comes from the Latin mola which designates a millstone, a large round stone, flat and gray.
 Like for example the wheel of the old water mills.
 Its round shape would also have inspired its name in English (sunfish).
 But also in Italian (pesce luna), in Spanish (pez luna) in Portuguese (peixe lua) in German (mondfisch) or in French (poisson lune).

-Mola-Mola feeds mainly on jellyfish, but also on zooplankton, squid and small crustaceans.
+Mola Mola eats mainly jellyfish, but also on zooplankton, squid and small crustaceans.
 And since this diet is poor in nutrients, it must consume a large amount.
 A 120 kilo Mola Mola should thus ingest 70 kilos of jellyfish every day to cover its calorie needs!

-More than 40 species of Mola Mola parasites can live on and under its skin.
+More than 40 species of parasites can live on and under the skin of a sunfish.
 This would also explain its seasonal urge to shallower depths.
 Where the cleaning fish, such as the banner fish, help it to get rid of its parasites.
-It also sometimes exposes its flanks to the surface to allow seabirds to feed on its parasites.
+The sunfish also sometimes exposes its flanks to the surface to allow seabirds to feed on its parasites.
 We even saw a small one at Tugu jumping over the surface of the water in what would be an extreme attempt to dislodge the parasites from its body.

 The Mola Mola season runs from July until October, in conjunction with upwelling.
 With the right guide, the probability of seing one is close to one in three.

-You may meet them at any dive site in Nusa Penida.
+You may meet them at any diving site in Nusa Penida island.
 But the most famous site is Crystal Bay dive site.
 The configuration of the site makes it possible to approach the channel located between Nusa Penida and Nusa Lembogan while being protected from the current, sometimes violent.
 We usually stand by one of the rocky points of a small island off the bay.
 It’s called the second corner.

 If you feel the thermocline and if you see a school of banner fish waiting for something, look in the blue, a sunfish should not be very far away.